 First, use ssh-keygen to create the public/private SSH key pair as shown by this example:

 Of course, use your own email address for the “comment” section.
-You can use the default file to store your key pair in ~/mac-user/.ssh, or create a unique file as the example shows.
+You can use the default file to store your key pair in ~/george/.ssh, or create a unique file as the example shows.
 You will most likely over time create multiple key pairs for different hosts.
 I like doing this for the same reasons why each host should have a unique password to login with.

 You don’t have to enter a passphrase, but I highly recommend it.
-We will later securely install the passphrase in the Mac keychain, so you only have to enter it once (as noted below).
+We will securely install the passphrase in the Mac keychain, so you only have to enter it once (as noted below).

 Save the passphrase in the macOS keychain: